-Do I need the services of an experienced real estate agent when you buy a new home?
+Do I need the services of an experienced real estate agent when buying a new home?
 This is a question we often get from home buyers who are only interested in considering new construction.
 The answer is yes, and here’s why.

 When you buy an existing home, what you see is what you get for the asking price.
 When you buy an as-yet-unbuilt home, what’s presented in the builder’s furnished model is not what you get for the advertised base price.